openmobilityfoundation/curb-data-specification/curbs/README.md

     could be used to show proximity, approaches, conflicts, circling, or other activity.
 Curb areas are *optional*.
   - A [Curb Policy](#policy) A Policy object is a rule that allows or prohibits a particular set of users from using a particular curb at a particular time or times.
-Curb policies are *optional*.
+Curb policies are *optional* but recommended with Curb Zones.

 **See [examples](examples.md) for these endpoints.**